The purpose of the Network?

 What is the Midland Burn Operational Delivery Network?

 The Network helps to coordinate the treatment and care of all patients that live in the Midlands.
-The main hospitals involved in providing burns services are the University Hospitals and Children's Hospital in Birmingham, the University Hospitals in Nottingham, Leicester, North Midlands (Stoke) and Coventry.
+The main hospitals involved in providing burns services are the University Hospitals and Children's Hospital in Birmingham, the University Hospitals in Nottingham, Leicester, and the North Midlands (Stoke)

 We provide a framework to ensure there is a coordinated approach to burn care in the Midlands and that patients have access to the best possible services.